VikashMaurya10/nextjs-boilerplate-with-auth/README.md

 > Break large page UI into small section and components.

 ### Used Technologies:
-- ``Next.js @14.2.15``: Flexible React framework.
+- ``Next.js @15.1.2``: Flexible React framework.
-- ``React @18``: Library for building user interfaces.
+- ``React @19``: React is the javaScript library for web and native user interfaces.
+- ``Auth.js @5.0.0-beta.25``: An open-source authentication library for JavaScript applications.
+- ``Shadcn``: React component library that offers a set of pre-built, customizable components for building modern web apps.
+- ``React Hook Form @7.54.2``: Performant, flexible and extensible forms with easy-to-use validation.
+- ``zod @3.24.1``: Zod is a schema declaration and validation library.
+- ``swiper @11.1.15``: Swiper is the most modern free mobile touch slider with hardware accelerated transitions and amazing native behavior.
 - ``Tailwind CSS @3.4.1``: Utility-first CSS framework.
+- ``Tailwind Merge @3.4.1``: Merge the tailwind css util classes.
-- ``ESLint @8``: Linting tool for identifying and reporting on patterns in JavaScript.
+- ``ESLint @9``: Linting tool for identifying and reporting on patterns in JavaScript.
-- ``Prettier @3.3.3``: Opinionated code formatter.
+- ``Prettier @3.4.2``: Opinionated code formatter.
-- ``Shadcn``: React component library that offers a set of pre-built, customizable components for building modern web apps.
-- ``Auth.js @5.0.0-beta.21``: An open-source authentication library for JavaScript applications.
+- ``prettier plugin tailwindcss" @0.6.9``: Plugin that automatically sorts classes based on our recommended class order.
-- ``React Icons @5.3.0``: Include popular icons in the project.
+- ``React Icons @5.4.0 and lucide-react @0.469.0``: Include popular icons in the project.
-- ``react-redux @9.1.2``: React Redux is the official React UI bindings layer for Redux.
-It lets your React components read data from a Redux store, and dispatch actions to the store to update state.
-- ``@reduxjs/toolkit @2.3.0``: The Redux Toolkit package is intended to be the standard way to write Redux logic.
-It was originally created to help.
+- ``sharp @0.33.5``:  High performance Node.js image processing, the fastest module to resize JPEG, PNG, WebP, GIF, AVIF and TIFF images.

 > [!WARNING]
 > Avoid installing any npm packages unless you've consulted with the team lead.

 ## Contributing
 Pull requests (PRs) are welcome.
-- Create a branch with your name from dev branch.
+- First, raise an issue on GitHub and create an associated branch.
-- Do changes in that branch.
+- Make the necessary changes in that branch.
-- Push changes to your branch and create PR to staging branch.
+- Push changes to the associated branch and create a PR to the staging branch.
-- Get the PR reviewed for authenticity and merge it into staging.
+- Get the PR reviewed for authenticity and merge it into the staging branch.
-- Then finally merge all changes from staging to master to deploy in prod.
+- Finally, merge all changes from the staging branch to the master branch to deploy to production.

 ## Resources
 - [Next js](https://nextjs.org/docs)